 Gunung Mulu is most notable for both its high biodiversity and karst features.
 The park contains 17 vegetation zones, revealing approximately 3,500 species of vascular plants.
 With certain species of biodiversity only found here, the park provides significant natural habitat for a wide range of plants and animal species, above and below ground.

 Once known for headhunting and territorial expansion, the Iban people had a terrifying reputation as a tough and successful tribe in the past.

-Fast-forward to present day, headhunting has started to fizzle out and most Iban longhouses are equipped with modern technology such as electricity, water supply and even tar-sealed roads.
-However, they continue to retain their tribal customs, practices and language.
+Fast-forward to the present day, headhunting has started to fizzle out and most Iban longhouses are equipped with modern technology such as electricity, water supply, and even tar-sealed roads.
+However, they continue to retain their tribal customs, practices, and language.

 11. Southeast Asia’s Largest Buddhist Temple

 Believe it or not, the largest Buddhist temple in Southeast Asia is not located in Thailand, Laos, or Cambodia, but in Penang!